What’s in your home that could cause cancer?

 What’s the harm?
 The undisclosed mix of “fragrance” in particular have been associated with skin issues, allergies, respiratory conditions and potential harm to the reproductive system.
 One study found that even products claiming to be “green” or “natural” have been found to contain at least one potentially hazardous chemical – and on average, contained about 17 undisclosed toxic chemicals.
 (Other studies have similar findings.)
 In another study, of six popular products studied (3 air fresheners and 3 laundry products), a total of nearly 100 volatile organic compounds (VOCs) were identified – and none were listed on the label.
 Of the VOCs identified, ten are regulated as toxic or hazardous by federal law, with three of them as Hazardous Air Pollutants (HAPs).

 If you’re wanting your home to smell lovely, there are many options!
 My favorite is diffusing essential oils.
 They smell amazing and also have added health benefits – such as decreasing inflammation, improving mood, reducing stress, and even cleaning the air quality of your home!
 I love clary sage*, bergamot*, and orange* – all of which smell lovely and are uplifting.
 I love this diffuser and the Primavera brand of essential oils for their purity and clean extraction process.
+Check out my favorite oils to diffuse in this post.
 Instead of dryer sheets, use wool balls and add a drop of your favorite essential oil on them before tossing in the dryer.
 This laundry detergent is great – plant-based and no funky fragrance.
 For more household cleaning tips & natural alternatives, check out this post.

 *Use the coupon code amberbodilyhealth for a discount at checkout.